 An obsessive view of money can foster unhealthy responses like greed and dishonesty.
 This can be true whether a person has a lot or a little.
 When money has that kind of power in a person’s life, they become its slave.

-When we view money as just a tool, and don’t allow ourselves to get emotionally attached to it, we are in control.
+When we have the mindset that money is just a tool, and avoid forming an emotional attachment to it, we are in control.
 Remember, it’s just printed paper with no intrinsic value whatsoever.
 You, on the other hand, are extremely valuable.
-The more you actively share your unique value with the world, the greater your sense of self-worth will become.
+The more you actively share your unique value with the world, the greater your sense of self-worth and abundance will become.

 Do you view income as emotionally influential?